Interested in research and participating in the ASHA Convention? Apply for the ARTA, which opens March 15!

 Applicants must complete an online application form, upload several PDF documents, and submit the entire application package by the established deadline.
 See the application instructions for details on required documents and the application deadline.

 Questions?
 E-mail email@example.com.

 Interested in serving as a reviewer?
-At a minimum, reviewers must hold a PhD degree and have a faculty appointment.
+At a minimum, reviewers must hold a PhD in audiology, hearing science, or a related discipline and have a faculty appointment.
 Additional requirements may apply.
 Contact firstname.lastname@example.org.